dr-han/blog/page/acceptable-use-policy.md

 <h2>Reporting violations</h2>
 <p>If you have discovered and would like to report a violation of this Policy, please contact us immediately.
 We will investigate the situation and provide you with full assistance.</p>
 <h2>Changes and amendments</h2>
 <p>We reserve the right to modify this Policy or its terms relating to the Website or Services at any time, effective upon posting of an updated version of this Policy on the Website.
 When we do, we will revise the updated date at the bottom of this page.
-Continued use of the Website after any such changes shall constitute your consent to such changes.
-Policy was created with <a style="color:inherit" target="_blank" title="Generate acceptable use policy" href="https://www.websitepolicies.com/acceptable-use-policy-generator">WebsitePolicies</a>.</p>
+Continued use of the Website after any such changes shall constitute your consent to such changes. </p>
 <h2>Acceptance of this policy</h2>
 <p>You acknowledge that you have read this Policy and agree to all its terms and conditions.
 By using the Website or its Services you agree to be bound by this Policy.
 If you do not agree to abide by the terms of this Policy, you are not authorized to use or access the Website and its Services.</p>
 <h2>Contacting us</h2>